labex-labs/open-source-labs/rust/rust-book/lab-ch18-03-pattern-syntax/step3.md

 When the `match` expression is done, its scope ends, and so does the scope of the inner `y`.
 The last `println!` \[6\] produces `at the end: x = Some(5), y = 10`.

 To create a `match` expression that compares the values of the outer `x` and `y`, rather than introducing a shadowed variable, we would need to use a match guard conditional instead.
-We'll talk about match guards in "Extra Conditionals with Match Guards" on page XX.
+We'll talk about match guards in "Extra Conditionals with Match Guards".